-In the last few years I’ve helped grow the networks — including the processes surrounding them — in two companies facing explosive growth.
+In the last few years, I’ve helped fast-growing networks—including the processes surrounding them—in two companies facing explosive growth.
 To understate matters, it’s not easy.
-But in hindsight the technological angle wasn’t the hardest part.
+But in hindsight, the technological angle wasn’t the hardest part.

 In both cases, I joined a company with fewer than 150 technical people.
 I say “technical” because it’s a relevant distinction.
 And I highlight the number 150 because if you’ve read Malcolm Gladwell’s bestseller, The Tipping Point, you recognize it as the rough maximum number of people you can keep straight in your head.

 As you approach this magic number it becomes increasingly difficult to keep tabs on who to talk to regarding what, and eventually, you lose all track.
 This describes the crescendo I walked into in both companies.
 And though I experienced the pain of migrating from personal relationships to systems, I can practically guarantee you that postponing or avoiding each migration would have made things worse.

 A primary example is a ticketing system.
 In late 2005, I arrived at Myspace, the second network engineer at a site that was rapidly becoming the most popular site on the Internet.
 Our ticketing system consisted of:

 - An open floor plan.

 - Text files, emails, and the occasional sticky note.

 The people there weren’t stupid—they were overwhelmed by success.
 The transition to a system, a scalable solution that didn’t rely on “tribal” knowledge, consisted of a multi-pronged attack.
 None of the prongs were fun.
 We did them because we were actively hurting.
 Donning our big-kid pants meant the following changes: